M4xwo/AlignmentScriptsV1/README.md

 ## SLURM

+SLURM is a workload manager designed to protect the HPC-Server from being overloaded with too many tasks at the same time.
+On the one hand it is possible to reserve 	threads for different tasks, on the other it manages the total workload of all different users.

+SLURM or other similiar working workload managers are mostly preinstalled on HPC's.

+To queue a task with SLURM you use the command -c before calling your scripts.
+To reserve a certain amount of threads you use the operator --threads and follow up with the number you wish to reserve.
+By adding a "&" sign at the end of your command you can close the command line window and your command still gets processed in the background.

 ## First Project: AliScale

 For our first project, we decided to test different sequence alignment tools for their speed, also comparing the differnces betweend single and multi-